How long will my order take?

-Download the Instruction Sheet.
 Without having all of the components in hand it is very difficult to give an accurate scope ring height.
-For this reason, we have provided a scope ring height formula to help you determine the proper ring height required.
-(All units in inches.
-Ring height measured from top of base to scope center line.
-Sloped bases add .035" to height every six inches objective extends from base.)
+For this reason, we have provided a scope ring height calculator to help you determine the proper ring height required.
+For the manual formula, please see this article.

 Night Vision Compatibility